 What is our skin barrier?

 Our skin barrier is the outermost layer of the skin, known as the stratum corneum.
-It acts as a physical and chemical barrier that helps to protect the body from the external environment.
-The stratum corneum is made up of dead skin cells that have been pushed to the skin’s surface and lipids (fats) produced by the skin cells.
-These lipids, which include ceramides, cholesterol, and fatty acids, form a barrier that helps to retain moisture in the skin and protect it from harmful substances such as bacteria and pollutants.
+It acts as a physical and chemical barrier that helps protect the body from the external environment.
+The stratum corneum is made up of dead skin cells pushed to the skin’s surface and lipids (fats) produced by skin cells.
+These lipids, including ceramides, cholesterol, and fatty acids, form a barrier that helps retain moisture in the skin and protect it from harmful substances such as bacteria and pollutants.

-Damage to the skin barrier can occur due to several factors, such as exposure to UV radiation, harsh soaps and detergents, extreme temperatures, and certain medical conditions.
-When the barrier is damaged, it can lead to a variety of skin issues, such as dryness, itching, redness, and inflammation.
+Damage to the skin barrier can occur due to factors like exposure to UV radiation, harsh soaps and detergents, extreme temperatures, and certain medical conditions.
+When damaged, it can lead to skin issues such as dryness, itching, redness, and inflammation.

 Why is it important to protect your skin barrier?